codewithsam/DragonTale/README.md

 # DragonTale

-A 2D Platformer game "Dragon Tale" made with C++ and SFML
+A 2D Platformer game "Dragon Tale" made with C++ and SFML without the use of any game engine.

 ## Installation